Oxbian/Discord-No-Nitro-Emoji/README.md

 ## Version

-v1: copy emoji from emoji menu into the clipboard
+V1: copy emoji from emoji menu into the clipboard
-v1.1: copy emoji from chat into the clipboard
+V1.1: copy emoji from chat into the clipboard
-v1.2: code refactored + optimized
+V1.2: code refactored + optimized

+## License

+This extensions is licensed under the [GPLv3.0](https://opensource.org/license/gpl-3-0).